FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 You may ask "but what if I missed class?"
 Am I not admitted into the collective enlightenment of the *OneColor*?

 Of course not!
-You can got to [https://one-true-colornet.glitch.me/](https://one-true-colornet.glitch.me/) and become one with the ColorNet on the inter-webs.
+You can go to [https://one-true-colornet.glitch.me/](https://one-true-colornet.glitch.me/) and become one with the ColorNet on the inter-webs.
 Glitch is a great tool for prototyping sites, interfaces and web-apps that's worth taking some time to get familiar with if you have a chance.
 Its not super pertinent for the class but good to know either way.

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***